jyotiprakashb83/selenium-mcp-server-ai/Readme.md

-**Selenium MCP Server**
+**Selenium MCP Server with AI**

-This project implements a Selenium Master Control Program (MCP) server in Java that executes browser automation tasks by converting natural language test steps into Selenium WebDriver commands using a Language Model (LLM).
+This **JAVA MAVEN TESTNG Project** implements a Selenium Master Control Program (MCP) server in Java that executes browser automation tasks by converting natural language test steps into Selenium WebDriver commands using a Language Model (LLM).
 The server supports local Ollama or remote LLM endpoints and is configurable via property files.
 A TestNG-based client is included to send test prompts and log results.
 Project Structure

 * src/main/java/**McpServer**.java: Main server class that handles HTTP requests, LLM interaction, and Selenium command execution.